edelgrace/blog/content/post/2010-05-01-its-been-over-a-week.md

 On Wednesday, he was playing Outsider and other music which I loved.

-It's almost like he's luring me with music again&#8230;
+It's almost like he's luring me with music again...

 They say he misses me.